funvill/funvill.github.io/_posts/2016-07-12-alternatives-to-the-vancouver-hackspace.md

 Good, energetic, people will succeed anywhere.
 VHS is a handicap that prevent even good people from achieving success.
 Your projects will wither and die at VHS.

 This is a list of the alternatives to The Vancouver Hackspace (VHS).
-List last updated on 2016-Oct-13.
+This list was last updated on 2016-Oct-13.
 [Pull requests greatly appreciated](https://github.com/funvill/funvill.github.io/blob/master/_posts/2016-07-12-alternatives-to-the-vancouver-hackspace.md).

 ## Vancouver - Physical spaces